Expectations vs. Reality

 Most new retirees often want to travel, explore new pursuits, learn some hobbies, and finally get around to those things they had put off when they were too busy with work.
 So, in the first few years, some may spend roughly as much as they did before retirement.

 For many retirees, median household spending increases on the way to a retirement transition.
-But, with a smart financial strategy, the annual median household spending in retirement tends to decline gradually after age 60 and begins to plateau when people reach their early eighties.1
+But, with a smart financial strategy, the annual median household spending in retirement tends to decline gradually after age 65.1

 Practice makes perfect, even in retirement